Building an Explain Like I'm 5 Skill for Claude

 Test 1: “ELI5 what a database index is” (Age 5)

 With the skill — 4/4 assertions passed.
-The response used a great analogy about a huge book with thousands of pages.
-It asked the reader to imagine finding the page about puppies by flipping through every single page versus using a special list at the front of the book.
-Short sentences, warm tone, zero jargon.
+The response used an analogy about a huge book with thousands of pages and finding the page about puppies by flipping through every page versus using a list at the front.
+Short sentences, warm tone, no jargon.

-Without the skill — only 1/4 passed.
-The baseline used a “phone book” analogy (a bit dated for a 5-year-old), included phrases like “trade-off,” used longer sentences, and had more of an encyclopedic tone.
+Without the skill — 1/4 passed.
+The baseline used a “phone book” analogy (dated for a 5-year-old), included “trade-off,” used longer sentences, and had an encyclopedic tone.
 Technically correct, but not calibrated for the audience.

 Results comparison